maoberlehner/markus-oberlehner-net/content/blog/how-to-pre-render-vue-powered-websites-with-webpack.md

   </p>
 </div>

 By making use of the `defer` attribute we removed one link from the critical request chain which drastically improves the performance.
 Thanks to deferred loading, our site now loads a bit faster than before.
-Keep in mind tough, that this application is still by no means well optimized. **Because I'm lazy when building those demo applications, I load the entirety of bootstrap while using only a fraction of it (don't ever do this on a production site!).** Also, the critical path CSS could be inlined and image loading could be optimized.
+Keep in mind though, that this application is still by no means well optimized. **Because I'm lazy when building those demo applications, I load the entirety of bootstrap while using only a fraction of it (don't ever do this on a production site!).** Also, the critical path CSS could be inlined and image loading could be optimized.
 But this article is about pre-rendering and we've seen significant improvements by applying pre-rendering to our application.

 Interestingly enough, telling Vue.js that the HTML is already pre-rendered by adding `data-server-rendered="true"`, the input latency seems to be in much better shape then in our previous test run.